cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 | **Sycophancy** | The tendency for Chatbots to align with user expectations. |

 #### Tokens & Training
 When you input a prompt into a chatbot, it calculates the relationship between each token to predict the most likely next word.
 Internal mechanics, such as verification and instructions, consume tokens.
 Since each token incurs computational cost, it is usually better to train the model to generate certain types of responses.
 This kind of training is done through **Reinforcement Learning from Human Feedback (RLHF)** and **Direct Preference Optimization (DPO)**.

 #### Token Limits & Context Window

-Each token competes for space within the model's computational limit, called the context window.
-Every Chatbot has a context window, a maximum number of tokens it can hold at one time.
-This includes everything: your prompts, the Chatbot's responses, any uploaded documents, and the entire conversation history.
-No matter how large the context window is, it is still finite.

-This is why usage limits exist in Chatbots.
-Message limits, document size restrictions, and conversation length caps trace back to the context window.
-A short, focused prompt consumes fewer input tokens than a long, unfocused one.
-A request that generates a two-paragraph response costs less than one that produces a ten-page document.

-The economics are straightforward: tokens are the currency of GenAI Chatbots.
-However, there is a catch: context is important because Chatbots are more prone to hallucinations without it.
-There is a balance for AI chatbots.
-More context improves responses and reduces the risk of hallucinations, but increasing context also consumes token capacity, creating a trade-off between performance and information retention.

 ##### *Diminishing Returns*